 — Crystal Palace F.C. (@CPFC) January 3, 2020

-It came as little surprise to see Ayew’s goal claim the club’s Goal of the Season accolade, receiving a huge 70.1% of the final vote from the Palace supporters and adding to his Players’ Player of the Season award.
+It came as little surprise to see Ayew’s goal claim the club’s Goal of the Season accolade, receiving a huge 70.1% of the final vote from the Palace supporters.
+It added to his Players’ Player of the Season award for the Eagles.